Home / Blog / What Are The Criteria for Clean Room Engineering Design?

 Clean Room Compatible Materials

-Walls, floors, and ceilings in clean rooms require materials that are non-porous, smooth, and easy to clean.
-Stainless steel, epoxy coatings, and specialized vinyl are among the most common choices due to their durability and contamination resistance.
+clean room floors use for clean rooms require materials that are non-porous, smooth, and easy to clean.
+Epoxy coatings, and specialized vinyl are among the most common choices due to their durability and contamination resistance.

 Wall, Floor, and Ceiling Finishes